 Same as the X-Men, when Matthew Vaughn did First Class, it was just a different animal.
 Not only was it a reboot anyway, but it was just playing by its own rules.
 And in fact, the other ones prior to Matthew directing had been done by different composers anyway.
 But if I were ever asked, I just wouldn’t do a movie if I couldn’t put my stamp on it.
 Imagine the circumstances if essentially they wanted to use the music from a previous score.

 Well I just had to get that out there.
 Everything about this film was gritty, pensive, and driving.
 Even the “Captain America” track was so far removed from the patriotic cues in Joe Johnston’s film.
 That track is intense and the whole album is brooding, like a sensory assault at times.
 It’s got great string work but, then, in tracks like “The Winter Soldier” it goes on these electronic and techie spy thriller runs.
 And the Russos based this on a ’70s spy thriller anyway right?

-Exactly right, and “The Winter Soldier” (listen to the track below) is a perfect example of me wearing a completely different hat.
+Exactly right, and “The Winter Soldier” track is a perfect example of me wearing a completely different hat.
 When I saw the movie, unlike the more Americana themes, nostalgia and theatricality running through the first film, The Winter Soldier is much closer to Terminator or Robocop gone wrong.
 So I told them, “why don’t I not use orchestra and go back to my chops from all those years spent in basements in London banging out drum and bass? *laughs*.
 I should do something completely nihilistic, brutal, and viscous.
 Almost anti-musical.”